wp-plugins/anti-spam/readme.txt

 == Changelog ==
+= 3.1 - 2014-12-04 =
+* remove log notices

 = 3.0 - 2014-12-02 =
 * added 'spam points' algorithm
+* bugfixing
+* enqueue script only for pages with comments form and in the footer (thanks to dougvdotcom)
 * refactor code structure

 = 2.6 - 2014-11-30 =